 Circumcision is generally a safe surgical procedure if the following conditions are met:

-- The circumcision is performed carefully, using strict aseptic (sterile) technique;
+- The circumcision is performed carefully, using a strict aseptic (sterile) technique.

-- the circumcision is performed only on a healthy, stable infant; and
+- The circumcision is performed only on a healthy, stable infant.

-- there is no medical reason not to have circumcision performed (see below).
+- There is no medical reason not to have the circumcision performed (see below).